Southern Exposure: The Overlooked Architecture of Chicago’s South Side

 Here’s the kicker:

-“And the theft was done neatly, cleanly, and legally with a balance sheet and a ledge.
+“And the theft was done neatly, cleanly, and legally with a balance sheet and a ledger.
 The South Siders would’ve stood a better chance against a stick-up man on the street.”

 Nonetheless, South Siders have done wonders as Bey shows with Southern Exposure.
 Indeed, he asserts: